 Where will I find free Wi-Fi in Blankenberge?

-You are welcome to use your own device to connect with the librarys Wi-Fi network during opening hours.
+You are welcome to use your own device to connect with the librarys or Tourist Information Point's Wi-Fi network during opening hours.
 The Library also provides PCs for public use.
-You can also print here.
+You can also print there.

 Can I walk my dog on the beach?

 Dogs are only allowed in areas of the beach in Blankenberge set out specifically for this purpose and at certain times.

 From the start of the Easter holiday until 15 September, the beach from Oosterstaketsel to the foot of the dunes at the Gadeyne slope is a no-go area for your canine friend!